igordejanovic/rustemo/docs/src/bootstrapping.md

 $ cargo install --path rustemo --features boostrap --debug
 ```

-The `--debug` switch is optional but will provide faster build.
-This command
+The `--debug` switch is optional but will provide faster build and the built
+binary will provide better error repors in case of problems.
+This command will
-will checkout rustemo parser files (parser and actions) from the git `main`
+checkout rustemo parser files (parser and actions) from the git `main` branch,
-branch, do the build with the rest of the code and install the binary.
+do the build with the rest of the code and install the binary.

 You can verify that the bootstrapping binary is used by checking the version: